The Battle of Saratoga was more than a battle. It was a series of month-long maneuvers that resulted in two battles:

 Seeing that the advance was checked and that Learned was preparing to attack the Breymann redoubt, Arnold moved toward that action, recklessly riding between the lines and remarkably emerging unhurt.

 He led the charge of Learned's men through the gap between the redoubts, which exposed the rear of Breymann's position, where Morgan's men had circled around from the far side.
 In a furious battle, the redoubt was taken, and Breymann was killed.

 Arnold's horse was hit in one of the final volleys, and Arnold's leg was broken by both the shot and the falling horse.
 Major Armstrong finally caught up with Arnold to officially order him back to headquarters; he was carried back in a litter.

 Arnold would deliver his famous quote that he wished the bullet had found his heart instead of his leg.

 Burgoyne was surrounded and had little choice but to surrender to General Gates.
 The British had lost then the entire Northern Army and had given legitimacy to the Continental Army.

 The Battle of Saratoga had many results:

-- It marked the last time that Benedict Arnold would fight for the American cause.
+It would be the last time that Benedict Arnold would fight for the American cause.
 After months of recovering from a broken leg, Arnold began treasonous correspondence while governor of Philadelphia.

-- It would mark the last time a major British Army invaded from Canada during the American Revolutionary War.
+It would mark the last time a major British Army invaded Canada during the American Revolutionary War.